therealsamf/Sam-ECS/README.md

 var entity = new Entity(manager);

 // add component to entity
-/* Each component has to have at a minimum a name and
+/* Each component has to have at a minimum a 'name' and
- * state object
+ * 'state' object
  */
 entity.addComponent({name: 'Transform', state: {x: 0, y: 0}});